aws-samples/ecs-deep-learning-workshop/README.md

 Implement MXNet to recognize a variety of images, so you can specifically identify ones of our favorite feline friend!

 Here is the overall architecture of what you will be building throughout this workshop.
-By the end of the workshop, you will have the ability to interact directly with the MXNet containers using SSH or Jupyter notebooks.
-You will also have the option to create Tasks in ECS which can be run through the management console, CLI or SDKs.
+By the end of the workshop, you will have the ability to interact directly with the MXNet containers using SSH or [Jupyter notebooks](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html).
+You will also have the option to create [Tasks in ECS](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/scheduling_tasks.html) which can be run through the AWS Management Console, [CLI](https://aws.amazon.com/tools/#cli) or [SDKs](https://aws.amazon.com/tools/#sdk).

 ![Overall Architecture](/images/architecture.png)